 The computer Recyling Program accepts accepts computers, laptops, monitors, keyboards, modems, printers, and scanners.
 Non-working computers will be processed in an environmentally sound manner.
 Hard drives are wiped or distroyed.
 Learn more at the Technology Recycling service page.

 Malware, or malicious software, is hostile, intrusive code that can compromise your data or even disable your devices.
 There are a number of different kinds of malware, including:

 Malware can spread rapidly through many different channels.
 Malicious email attachments, infected document files, websites concealing hostile code, and unprotected fileshares are common vectors of malware infection.

 Modern antivirus software helps protect against the malware, spyware, viruses, and other invasive methods data thieves use to infiltrate computers and networks.
 Because criminals are always finding new ways to break into systems, it is critical to keep antivirus software current on your personal and University-owned computers.

 When you choose antivirus software, select a product from a trusted company.
 Do not click on internet pop-up ads for antivirus software.
 This is a common tactic used to trick users into downloading malware.
-Student, faculty, or staff member, can read the knowledge base article Symantec Endpoint Protection to learn more about acquiring this comprehensive antivirus package that updates automatically and is free for your personal and University-owned computers.
+Student, faculty, or staff member, can read the knowledge base article Install Antivirus to learn more about acquiring CrowdStrike Falcon for your personal and University-owned computers.

 Be sure to use only one antivirus software product per computer.
 Multiple products can make the machine more vulnerable to attack, not less.